 - Provide a coherent synopsis - Review key contributions and why they are important - Discuss open problems/future work - Indicate your talk is over.
 (For example, "Thank you.
-Are there any questions?") - Be ready to answer questions - •If there are points you glossed over that you expect the audience may be interested in, you may want to prepare some transparencies (just in case)
+Are there any questions?") - Be ready to answer questions - If there are points you glossed over that you expect the audience may be interested in, you may want to prepare some transparencies (just in case)

-Transparency Preparation - Do's
+Transparency Preparation-Do's

-- Decide what you want to say and say less! - Allow an average of 1.5 2 minutes for each transparency - Use Repetition - •"Tell them what you're going to tell them.
+- Decide what you want to say and say less!

+- Allow an average of 1.5-2 minutes for each transparency

+- Use Repetition

+- "Tell them what you're going to tell them.

 Tell them.
-Then tell them what you told them." - •Realize that 20% of your audience at any given time is thinking about something else - Use Pictures/Diagrams whenever you can
+Then tell them what you told them."

+- Realize that 20% of your audience at any given time is thinking about something else

-Transparency Prep - Do's (cont)
+- Use Pictures/diagrams whenever you can

+Transparency Prep-Do's (cont'd)

 - Use a large font (at least 20 pt)

-- Make neat/orderly transparencies
+- Make neat/orderly transparencies (computergenerated preferable)

-- •use computer-generated slides

-- Use overlays
+- Use overlays or other "scaffolding"

-- Use color (in a meaningful way)
+- Use color/animation (in a meaningful way)

 - You need not use full sentences

-- Number your transparencies in case you drop them
+- Number your transparencies

-- Write reminders, key phrases and such on paper between transparencies or on frames
+- Write reminders, key phrases, etc. on paper

-Transparency Prep - Do's (cont)

-- Check your spelling

-- If you use a transparency more than once duplicate it

-- PRACTICE!

-- give a practice for your colleagues

-- •be ready to redo all your transparencies

-- practice again

-- be sure that all your material projects on the screen

-- •make sure it does not take too much time
+Transparency Prep-Do's (cont'd)

+- Check your spelling - If you use a transparency more than once, duplicate it - PRACTICE! - give a practice for your colleagues, advisor, friends, pets, etc. - be ready to redo all your transparencies - practice again - be sure that all your material projects on the screen - make sure it does not take too much time (Beware PowerPoint's timer!)

-Transparency Preparation - Don'ts
+Transparency Preparation-Don'ts

 - Overload transparencies

 - Intend to use too many transparencies

 - Put some detail on the slide that you do not want to talk about

 - Get bogged down in details

 - Try to give a core dump

-- Half cover slides (this draws attention to the COVERED part - the fashion industry has exploited this for years)

-Transparency Prep - Don'ts (cont)
+Transparency Preparation-Don'ts (cont'd)